bishusom/triviaah/content/trivia-bank/literature-top-50-trivias.md

 ---
+title: "Literature Top 50 Trivia!"
-title: "📚 Page-Turner Challenge!
+header: "📚 Page-Turner Challenge!
 Test Your Literary Knowledge: Top 50 Trivia!"
 excerpt: "From Shakespeare to sci-fi, prove your mastery of the written word with this novel-worthy quiz!"
 tags: ['Literature', 'Trivia', 'Quiz', 'Books', 'Authors', 'Novels', 'Poetry', 'Classics', 'Literary History']
 ---